Zigul1/CoverShell/README.md

 - Download the repository in .zip format and then extract it in a folder 2.
 - right-click on the "CoverShell.ps1" file and then left-click on "Run with PowerShell" (**alternatively**: open the shell in the file folder, using SHIFT + RIGHT-CLICK, and run the script setting a compatible execution policy using the PowerShell command: `powershell.exe -ep bypass .\CoverShell.ps1`)
-- the shell will appear for a moment, then it will minimize itself and you will see the GUI, in the background of already opened windows
+- the shell will appear for a moment, then it will minimize itself and you will see the GUI 3.
-3.
 - to close the application, just close the CoverShell window or the Powershell one minimized